 5. Sony WH1000XM4 Noise Cancelling Headphones

 As we mentioned earlier, $550 for a pair of noise-canceling headphones is overkill — even for Apple.
 That’s where these new Sony headphones come in, which let you listen to music or your other favorite audio content while blocking out the rest of the world around you.

 Make hands-free calls and ask Alexa for the weather forecast with the press of a button.
 These headphones also charge quickly and provide up to 30 hours of battery life on a charge.

 These headphones are so advanced that they upscale compressed digital music files with built-in artificial intelligence tech.
-For the money and quality, the Sony WH100XM4 is your best bet.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+For the money and quality, the Sony WH100XM4 is your best bet.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.